potassco/clorm/docs/clorm/quickstart.rst

 A ClORM query can be viewed as a simplified version of a traditional database query.
 Here we want to find ``Assignment`` instances that match the ``driver`` field to a special placeholder object ``ph1_``.
-The value of ``ph1_`` will be provided when the query is actually executed.
-Seperating query definition from execution allows for a query to be re-used.
+The value of ``ph1_`` will be provided when the query is executed.
+Note: seperating query definition from query execution allows for a query to be re-used.

 In particular, we now iterate over the list of drivers and execute the query for each driver and print the result.
+Because the ``Assignment.driver`` field is indexed for the ``AppDB`` class these repeat queries will be relatively efficient.

 .. code-block:: python